boraorcun/DARE/README.md

-# COBRAPRO: A MATLAB toolbox for Physics-based Battery Modeling and Co-simulation Parameter Optimization
+# DARE: A MATLAB Toolbox for Design and Analysis of Ramjet/scramjet Engines

 <a name="readme-top"></a>